12 Best Frizzy Hair Creams for Smooth, Sleek Hair

 For the best frizz-fighting power, always apply your cream to damp, towel-dried hair.
 When your hair is wet, the cuticle is slightly open, which allows the product to penetrate more deeply and lock in essential moisture as it dries.
 This creates a smooth, hydrated foundation thatβs far more resistant to humidity later on.
 Applying cream to damp hair also ensures it distributes more evenly, coating each strand for uniform protection.
 You can certainly use a tiny amount on dry hair to smooth down flyaways or refresh your style, but the primary application should always be post-shower for maximum impact.

-How Much to Use and Where to Put It
+How Much Product to Use (And Where to Apply It)

 The golden rule of styling cream is that a little goes a long way.
 Itβs always easier to add more product than it is to fix hair thatβs been weighed down.
 Start with a dime-sized amount for short to medium hair, or a quarter-sized dollop for longer, thicker hair.
 Emulsify the cream by rubbing it between your palms to warm it upβthis helps it spread seamlessly.
 Focus the application on the mid-lengths and ends, as these areas are typically the driest and most prone to frizz.
 Avoid applying cream directly to your roots, which can make them look greasy.
 Once youβve worked it through the ends, gently skim your palms over the top surface of your hair to tame any remaining flyaways.